DrewClutter01/Custom-Crop-Guidance-with-AI/README.md

 # Custom-Crop-Guidance-with-AI
 ![dean-vallance-2rINCqTV76g-unsplash](https://github.com/user-attachments/assets/4420dfbf-7f59-4b8a-bed0-1f6d4f15df56)
-The "Custom Crop Guidance with AI" project aims to help farmers maximize their crop yields by understanding each crop's specific needs and nutrients.
+The "Custom Crop Guidance with AI" project aims to help farmers maximize their crop yields by understanding crop's specific needs and nutrients.
 We used the Crop recommendation dataset to gather our data and findings.
 We utilized the Logistic Regression and Random forest classifier to tackle our problem.

 # Business Understanding and Data Understanding
 The data set was entirely composed of numerical data excluding the target variable.